-Students who have been absent from the previous day should report to the guidance/attendance office with a note from their parents as to the reason for such absence.
-Students arriving to school after attendance is taken must sign in at the attendance desk.
+Students who have been absent from the previous day should report to the attendance desk with a note from their parents as to the reason for such absence.
+Students arriving at school after attendance is taken must sign in at the attendance desk.